navy logo

 If you’re trying to use AI meaningfully in your workflow, start small.
 Here’s one approach I use:

-1. Run AI on open-ended responses or interview transcripts
+1. Run AI on open-ended responses or interview transcripts using tools like Sprig, which can help surface initial themes from in-product surveys or concept tests.

 2. Skim the top themes, but treat them as rough drafts